 - Score: 0-3

-Chelsea, the league leaders since the start of the season, came from behind to claim a convincing victory against a difficult Leicester side.
+Chelsea, who has been leading the league with a steady performance since the start of the league, showed a dignified victory against a difficult Leicester side.

-After pressing Leicester from the outset, Chelsea took the lead in the 14th minute through Rüdiger’s header from a corner kick.
-Chelsea had been pressing Leicester from the outset, and in the 14th minute, Rüdiger’s header from a corner gave them the lead.
-Two more goals and the game was over.
-Chelsea remain top of the table, while Leicester are without a win in their last three games.
+After pushing Leicester from the beginning, Chelsea took the lead in the 14th minute with Rüdiger’s header from a corner kick.
+Chelsea, who had been pushing Leicester from the beginning, took the lead in the 14th minute with a header from Rüdiger off a corner kick, and it was difficult to break down the Chelsea defense, which has conceded four goals in 11 Premier League games.
+The game ended with two more goals.
+While Chelsea maintained their position at the top of the table, Leicester had a tough time without a win in their last three matches.

 Match 2: Aston Villa vs Brighton